Verified-Intelligence/abCROWN_Control_Tutorial/README.md

 # α,β-CROWN Control Tutorial

-This repo is the official repo for the ACC 2026 tutorial: [Bridging Control with Neural Network Verifier alpha-beta-CROWN:
+This repo accompanies the ACC 2026 tutorial: [Bridging Control with Neural Network Verifier alpha-beta-CROWN:
 A Tutorial](https://arxiv.org/pdf/2605.26577).
 This repository contains a standalone control tutorial notebook and the assets it needs:

 - `control_tutorial.ipynb`
 - `figures/`
 - `neural_lyapunov_dependency/pendulum_discrete_state_feedback_quadratic.pt`

-It provides code examples for various applications of α,β-CROWN in control problems, including reachability analysis, Lyapunov stability verification, and optimizing an MPC objective.
+It provides code examples to demonstrate various applications of α,β-CROWN in control problems, including reachability analysis, Lyapunov stability verification, and optimizing an MPC objective.

-## Install α,β-CROWN first
+## 1. Install α,β-CROWN

 The notebook imports `abcrown` directly, so install abcrown before running the notebook, following the command below.